cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/upgrade_guide.md

 2. An application can have multiple processes, each with their own start command, scale, and stats
 3. An application might not be running with its most recent package or droplet

-#### Starting Apps
+### Starting Apps

-In the V2 API, the start endpoint (`PUT /v2/apps/:GUID` with `state`: `STARTED` in the request) was responsible for converting source code into a running executable in the cloud.
-In V3, [starting an app](#start-an-app) will only start the app processes with the current droplet.
+In the V2 API, starting an app (`PUT /v2/apps/:GUID` with `state`: `STARTED`) will automatically stage new packages into droplets.
+In V3, [starting an app](#start-an-app) will only run the app's current droplet.
+This change gives clients more control over what package to stage and when to stage it.

 To reproduce the V2 start behavior in V3: